Fatih120/FEmuggingblitz/README.md

 ## Additions

 Since this is not much of a code repository as much as it is a gallery, there will be no need for pull requests or the sort - however, this repo will be updated at the end of every Blitz.
 If you have a mug you wish to add that hasn't been in a Blitz, you can feel free to contact me at Fatih#4806 on Discord and I can work something out for you.
+Please contact me if something is wrong here, as well.

 Lastly, if you want a purely visual look-and-grab repository, you can visit http://mof.x10.bz/projects/fegba/blitz for a wall of mugs.
 This will eventually load every single mug in a directory, so this will be a few megabytes large to load.